Abdul Aziz Al Saud - Founder of Modern Saudi Arabia

 Death & Achievements

-Abdul Aziz ibn Saud died on 9th November 1953 in Taif and was buried in his birthplace Riyadh.
+Abdul Aziz ibn Saud died on 9th November 1953 in Taif and was buried in his birthplace, Riyadh.

 King Abdul Aziz (Ibn-e-Saud) was one of the most influential figures in Muslim and international politics of the 20th Century.
 His bravery and intellect played a vital role in the formation of modern Saudi Arabia, which looked to be an impossible task after the exile of the Al Saud tribe.
 His guidance to his family ensured political stability and a smooth succession of power in the Saudi state.